 Linux support roadmap

-SQL Server 2019 CTP 2.0 adds Linux support for R, Python, and Java when you install the machine learning packages with a database engine instance.
+SQL Server 2019 CTP 2.3 adds Linux support for R and Python when you install the machine learning packages with a database engine instance.
 For more information, see Install SQL Server Machine Learning Services on Linux.

 On Linux, SQL Server 2017 does not have R or Python integration, but you can use Native scoring on Linux because that functionality is available through T-SQL PREDICT, which runs on Linux.
 Native scoring enables high-performance scoring from a pretrained model, without calling or even requiring an R runtime.